-Coins which have the biggest communities, with most active promoters themselves acting as Social Media influencers, some credibility of a working product, and active whale involvement will soon find buyers on the dips.
-However coins with No Active Promoters, No Working Product, No Apparent Use Case, No Community Involvement wont have a Big Whale presence either and those coins will most likely languish on lower levels for a lot longer.
+Coins that have the biggest communities, with most active promoters themselves acting as Social Media influencers, some credibility of a working product, and active whale involvement will soon find buyers on the dips.
+However, coins with No Active Promoters, No Working Product, No Apparent Use Case, No Community Involvement won’t have a Big Whale presence either and those coins will most likely languish on lower levels for a lot longer.

 Such coins may still have some whale activities from the management itself who may try to artificially prop up their prices only to realize they don’t have the buying power to sustain the pump.
 Remember those big wicks?

-In nutshell every management desires their coin to be the next Bitcoin, Ethereum, BNB or LTC.
-And in order to get to that level of investor participation they end up stitching shoddy deals with whale investors.
-Now this is where we as investors need to be careful.
-The coin companies which creates these coins may have different agendas, and their agenda may or may not align with our agenda as investors.
+In nutshell, every management desires their coin to be the next Bitcoin, Ethereum, BNB or LTC.
+And in order to get to that level of investor participation, they end up stitching shoddy deals with whale investors.
+Now, this is where we as investors need to be careful.
+The coin companies which create these coins may have different agendas, and their agenda may or may not align with our agenda as investors.

-- If they cant find a Venture fund, they may go to independent ICO Platforms or create their own ICO Website & go solo in the market & try to raise fund by using Social Media Influencers.
+- If they can’t find a Venture fund, they may go to independent ICO Platforms or create their own ICO Website & go solo in the market & try to raise funds by using Social Media Influencers.
 Now one of two things can happen.
-They may get all the funds they want and end up selling all the tokens, or they find it hard to meet the Sales Target & end up selling very small part of the intended quantum
+They may get all the funds they want and end up selling all the tokens, or they find it hard to meet the Sales Target & end up selling a very small part of the intended quantum

-- What if they couldn’t sell their intended quantum during ICO Phase and manage to sell only partially & raise only small money during ICO phase?
-Well than these companies becomes the most interested party themselves to ensure the tokens pump hard so that they can dump their unsold tokens to raise funds for their project.
+- What if they couldn’t sell their intended quantum during ICO Phase and manage to sell only partially & raise only small money during the ICO phase?
+Well, then these companies become the most interested party themselves to ensure the tokens pump hard so that they can dump their unsold tokens to raise funds for their project.
 Now i am not implying all of them are taking this route but a lot of them may opt for such a route to raise easy money without the need for any KYC, business due diligence from large ticket investors.
-Again, let’s not get into legal part.
-Let’s only focus on Dump & Dump Phase when they would start their epic dumping business.
-We must stay away as most of these tokens may lose upto 100% of their value.
+Again, let’s not get into the legal part.
+Let’s only focus on the Dump & Dump Phase when they would start their epic dumping business.
+We must stay away as most of these tokens may lose up to 100% of their value.

-- Why will they lose upto 100% of their value?
-Because the Active Management will no longer be active once their coins are sold.
-A lot of those scammy coin companies will disappear without a trace & few who stay around will be too busy with their business and wont have time, money & resources to pump their own coins anymore.
+- Why will they lose up to 100% of their value?
+Because Active Management will no longer be active once their coins are sold.
+A lot of those scammy coin companies will disappear without a trace & few who stay around will be too busy with their business and won’t have time, money & resources to pump their own coins anymore.

 in summary, Our most desired scenario for investing in a coin is:

-- Coin with a Real use case with Millions of user using it in real life (Count on your fingertips, who and How many?)
+- Coin with a Real use case with Millions of users using it in real life (Count on your fingertips, who and How many?)

 - Active promoter with Social Media Presence (eg Vitalik ETH, Justin TRX or Charlie Lee LTC)